somebeaver/Lowrider.js/README.md

 - Usage:
-  - This is triggered after this instance, and all child Lowrider.js/vanilla Elements have rendered (only when **all child custom Elements** extend Lowrider.js).
+  - This is triggered after this instance, and all child Lowrider.js/vanilla Elements have rendered (only when **all child custom Elements** extend `Lowrider`).
 - Solves these issues:
-  - One issue with web components and the light DOM is that when you use custom Element "A" to inject custom Element "B", code execution within "A" does not wait for "B" to render *its own inner HTML*.
+  - One issue with web components face in the DOM is that when you use custom Element "A" to inject custom Element "B", code execution within "A" does not wait for "B" to render *its own inner HTML*.
 The top-level `connectedCallback()` of "B" will have executed, but any subsequent Promises or callbacks will still be executing.
-The `onLoad` callback fixes this and will only fire after child custom Elements have rendered *their* inner HTML.
-    When all of your child custom Elements extend Lowrider, you can be sure that the entire chain of child Elements has rendered before "A"s `onLoad` triggers.
+The `onLoad` callback fixes this and will only fire after child components have rendered *their* inner HTML.
+When all of your child custom Elements extend Lowrider, you can be sure that the entire chain of custom Elements has rendered before "A"s `onLoad` hook triggers.
+This makes working with nested components easier.
 - Tips:
   - In general, web components should avoid registering event handlers on the contents of other web components.
-A DOM nodes concerns should be scoped to within its own component.
+A DOM node's concerns should be scoped to within its own component.
 - Real life example:
-  - A todo list application would use this step to register event handlers on its rendered inner HTML.
+  - A todo list application would use this step to register event handlers on the inner HTML, because we can be certain that is has rendered by this point.
 They could be drag-n-drop handlers, clicks, or whatever else.
 This is the right time to interact with inner HTML.

 #### `onRemoved()`
 - Usage:
   - This is triggered when the Element is removed from the DOM.
+There is no Lowrider.js verb method for this event; instead use the native DOM methods for removing Elements.
 - Tips:
-  - Use this to clean up any delegated event handlers, IPC listeners, EventEmitters, and MutationObservers.
+  - Use this to clean up any delegated event handlers, IPC listeners, EventEmitters, or MutationObservers.
+  - This fires before the actual removal of the Element, so you still have access to its state.
 - Real life example:
-  - A todo list application would proabably omit this step (event handlers would be automatically removed when those nodes are removed), but could use this step to perform last second writes to the database to record user interaction.
+  - A todo list application would proabably omit this step (event handlers would be automatically removed when those nodes are removed), but could use this step to perform last second writes to the database to record data.

 ## Component State

-Managing component state is complicated by caching.
+(Hydra Media Center uses `hydra-ui-router` to perform the caching of Lowrider.js components.)

+Managing and maintaining a components state is a critical part of building an application.
 While Lowrider.js does not provide a built-in cache storage, it is prepared for you to cache your components by saving their **outerHTML** property.
 When you cache a component this way and reinject it, Lowrider.js will detect the existing innerHTML, and the `build` event will not trigger.

 Each component can use a custom render checker.
 Simply overwrite Lowrider.js's built in `shouldRender()` method with your own when extending the Lowrider class and make sure your method returns a boolean.

-## Typical Component Experience:

-The typical experience that you can expect to deliver to your users is:

-1. User loads HTML document with Lowrider.js components.
-2. Each Lowrider.js component goes through it's `spawn`, `build`, and `load` steps, since this is the first load of the document.
-3. The user may interact with a component, changing its state.
-Perhaps a table is sorted after a click, or maybe more data is injected via AJAX.
-4. The user navigates away to a new page...
-5. ...But before you load the new page for the user, you cache the `outerHTML` property of the web component that the user interacted with.
-6. The user eventually navigates back to the same page from before, but instead of loading a fresh component instance, you reinject the previously cached `outerHTML`.
-7. Lowrider.js automatically detects this, and does not trigger the `build` step of your component.
-Your component is loaded in its preserved state.

 ## Usage example